Welcome on Margriet's site!

 Therefore you look at the table below.

-Search on the left side the flats or sharps like you find them in the
+Search on the left column for the sharps or flats as you find them

 No sharps or flats in the original music?